Start Stop Reload¶

 @reset command from inside the game.
 As

-opposed to a “real” shutdown, no players will be disconnected during a
+opposed to a “real” shutdown, no accounts will be disconnected during a

 reset.
 A reset will however purge all non-persistent scripts and will